dora-metrics/pelorus/exporters/failure/README.md

 # Failure Time Exporter

-The job of the deploy time exporter is to capture the timestamp at which a failure occurs in a production environment and when it is resolved..
+The job of the deploy time exporter is to capture the timestamp at which a failure occurs in a production environment and when it is resolved.

 ## Deploying to OpenShift